eabderh/Sweep.js/readme.md

 discontinues the motion, the website layout is adjusted to the desired sideways position depending on how far the user has moved the website layout sideways.

-As a note, the website moves sideways by the adjusting of the css "left" pixel amount on any element.
+As a note, the website moves sideways by the adjustment of the css "left" pixel value on the main element.
 I personally use it to move a container element with a static navigation element and a element with content back and forth across the viewport.
 The user can then choose between seeing the navigation panel and the content with a single swipe.

 ### Advantages